antleaf/doapr/webroot/content/repositories/mitofit-preprints-archive.md

 withdrawal_policy: Yes.
 Plagiarism, ethical and legal issues, no appropriate declaration of conflicts of interest
 features:
-- function: indexing
-  service:
-  description: 'Yes : Google Scholar'
-- function: peer-review
-  service:
-  description: With Bioenergetics Communications (https://www.bioenergetics-communications.org/index.php/bec/about/submissions)
-    it is possible to submit the preprint to MitoFit Preprints with the option to proceed with peer-review for publication in BEC.
-The submission is free of charge.
 - function: commenting
   service:
   description: 'Yes : Commenting (including annotation plug-ins)'